cnhannon/cnhannon.github.io/about.md

 # About Me

 Welcome!
-I'm a **Data Analyst** with a strong background in both technical roles and problem-solving.
+I am a **Data Analyst** with a strong background in both technical roles and problem-solving.
 My career started in the British Army, where I served as an instructor.
 I learned discipline, attention to detail, and effective communication, which I now use to make sense of data.

 ## My Journey